maelfabien/maelfabien.github.io/_posts/2019-7-6-Explorium_2.md

 ## 2. Logistic Regression

-The logistic regression using the logistic function to send the output between 0 and 1 for binary classification purposes.
+The logistic regression using the logistic function to map the output between 0 and 1 for binary classification purposes.
 The function is defined as :

 $$ Sig(z) = \frac {1} {1 + e^{-z}} $$

+In this plot, we represent both a sigmoid function and the inputs we feed it :

 ![image](https://maelfabien.github.io/assets/images//log_2.png)